apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 ## New & Noteworthy

 The following items are new improvements and enhancements presented in this release.

+### Spring Boot 2.5

+CAS is now based on the Spring Boot `2.5.x` series which by extension also requires CAS to upgrade its dependency on related projects such as Spring and Spring Cloud frameworks.
+While this is a significant framework upgrade, the change should remain largely invisible to CAS users and adopters.

 ### SAML2 Identity Provider

 CAS acting as a [SAML2 identity provider](../authentication/Configuring-SAML2-Authentication.html) is now able to provide basic support